LeoJuguet/report-internship2024/report.typ

 With the old safety checker, the analysis of the function took `30 seconds`, this is now possible in less than `3 seconds`.
 However, in both cases with the widening, we are only able to prove that the array is well-initialized (because it is well-initialized before).
 Due to the upper bound approximation of scalars in the loop for the widening, we are not able to prove that there is no out-of-bounds access.
-If we unroll the loop, we are able to prove that the array is well-initialized and there is no out-of-bounds access, this takes `45 seconds` with the new safety checker.
+If we unroll the loop, we are able to prove that the array is well-initialized and there is no out-of-bounds access and the loop terminated (like the analysis terminate with loop unrolling), this takes `45 seconds` with the new safety checker.
 With the older safety checker, after `3 hours`, the analysis was not finished.
 In another file with 6 different functions #footnote([#link("https://github.com/LeoJuguet/jasmin/blob/cryptoline-mopsa/compiler/jasa/tests/test_poly.jazz")]), the analysis takes around `0.430s` for the new checker to be analyzed, and around `6.37s` for the previous checker.